QShengW/QShengW/README.md

 ### Hi there, I'm qsw 👋

-I am working on Tencent, iQiyi, JD.com, Suning, Mango, Sohu, Youku, LeTV, and Tudou.
-All over the members
+I work as a security guard at Tencent, iQiyi, JD.com, Suning, Mango, Sohu, Youku, LeTV, and Tudou

 Welcome to my github